 - The officer on the interior crew suffers from low self-esteem and felt he had to justify his value to the organization and his fellow crew members by being overly aggressive.

 - The officer on the interior crew has an over inflated ego and is of the mindset that “real” firefighters “always” conduct interior attacks, regardless of conditions.

 - The officer on the interior crew arrived with a predisposed action in his mind (aggressive offensive).
-With that mindset, not amount of clues or cues indicating that’s a poor action choice is going to change his mind.
+With that mindset, no amount of clues or cues indicating that it would be a poor action choice is going to change his mind.

 - The officer on the interior crew suffered tunnel vision and did not complete a size-up that included the development of strong situational awareness.

 - The other members on the interior crew were too afraid of the officer to speak up, even if they felt an aggressive interior attack was not appropriate.

 - The other members on the interior crew did not know how to speak up to express their concerns to a superior officer.

 - The officer on the interior crew has developed a habit of “always” conducting an aggressive interior attack.
 Habits are hard to break.

 - The officer on the interior crew suffers from the “duty to die” syndrome and believes that it his “sworn duty” to be in those conditions and if he dies while doing his job, that is a noble way to die.